shivangiv/fundamentals_of_ai/README.md

 In this analysis:

-Exploratory Data Analysis
+Exploratory Data Analysis<br>
-Feature Engineering
+Feature Engineering<br>
-ML Models for exploring racial bias and prevalence of discriminatory profiling.
+ML Models for exploring racial bias and prevalence of discriminatory profiling.<br>